 We have Life Science program options that are appropriate for a range of grades from Pre-K-9th grade.
 The content and project for each program is tailored for your grade level.
 All classes can be conducted in both English and Spanish.
 To find out more or to book a program, click the inquire button below.
 Be sure to include in your email the date, time, and program you are interested in, as well as the location where you would like the program to take place.

 Are bats blind?
 Enter the world of this unique nocturnal mammal.
 This hands-on program includes a slide presentation along with discussion of echolocation and the bat's special function in our ecosystem.
 Learn how bats locate their food using echolocation-simulation.
-Students make a "bat" craft to take home.
+Students make a "bat" project to take home.

 Students examine the world of insects, including life cycles, form and function with models, specimens and living creatures.
 Each child receives a live cricket and builds a habitat to nurture and observe his/her cricket.
 (Notify us upon registration if you prefer a class set of crickets or one for each student.)

-Leaves and Seeds
+Botany - Leaves and Seeds

 Students examine and compare a variety of real animal bones.
 Using calipers, they will measure each bone and create a bar chart to take home.
 Together they re-assemble a human skeleton model.

-Take a journey through a tropical rainforest to discover this unique ecosystem and its effect on the world.
+Rainforest Ecosystems: Take a journey through a tropical rainforest to discover this unique ecosystem and its effect on the world.
 Students will learn about forest layers, animals, plants and products using a variety of unusual and rare hands-on materials.
 A slide show of photos of the Amazon and Australian rainforests emphasize the importance of this resource.

 Your Genetic Traits